-Nestled in the streets of downtown Denver is Coors Field, home of the Colorado Rockies since 1995.
-For years the City of Denver was the home of two professional sports franchises, the Denver Broncos (NFL) and Denver Nuggets (NBA).
-By the 1980s the city had grown considerably and wanted a Major League Baseball franchise.
-In August 1985 the National League was permitted to expand by two franchises.
+In August 1985 the National League decided to expand by two franchises.
 Interested cities had to have plans to construct a MLB stadium before they would be considered for expansion.
 Cities vying for a franchise other than Denver included Buffalo, Miami, Orlando, Tampa and Washington DC.
 By 1989 the Denver Metropolitan Major League Baseball Stadium District was formed by the state to have a ballpark constructed.
-In August 1990 voters in a six county area approved a one percent sales tax for funding.
-This came before the city was awarded a franchise, but showed MLB that the city was willing to build a ballpark.
+In August 1990 voters in a six-county area approved a one percent sales tax to fund construction, even before being awarded a franchise.
 In June 1991 MLB awarded Denver and Miami franchises.
-A site at 20th and Blake Streets was chosen and construction on the ballpark began October 16, 1992.
+A site at 20th and Blake Street was chosen and construction on the ballpark began October 16, 1992.

 Named the Colorado Rockies, the team played at Mile High Stadium during the 1993 and 1994 seasons while their new ballpark, Coors Field was constructed in downtown Denver.
 Original plans called for the ballpark to have a seating capacity of 43,000.
-However after the team attracted three million fans during their first season they announced in November 1993 that they would enlarge Coors Field to seat 50,000 fans.
-The first game played at Coors Field was on April 26, 1995 between the Rockies and the New York Mets.
-When it opened Coors Field became the first baseball-only stadium built since Dodger Stadium in 1962.
+However, after the team attracted three million fans during their first season they announced in November 1993 that they would enlarge Coors Field to seat 50,000 fans.
+On April 26, 1995 the Rockies played their first game at Coors Field against the New York Mets.
+When it opened Coors Field became the first baseball-only stadium in the National League built since Dodger Stadium in 1962.